BlakeGurnee/8031A_HighVoltageCode/README.md

   - 🔵 Inertial Sensor — Keeps track of orientation and ensures that turns are accurate.
   - 🔵 Rotation Sensor — Measures our ladybrown's position for precision movements.
   - 🔵 Distance Sensor  — Detects obstacles and helps with autonomous alignment.

+## 🛠️ Autonomous Selector

+We have implemented a user-friendly autonomous selector for flexibility during matches.
+This feature allows us to:

+- Choose from multiple preprogrammed autonomous routines directly from the robot’s brain.

+- Customize the strategy based on the starting position and opponent’s layout.

+- Have easy access to multiple autons all on the same program.

+The selector interface is intuitive, ensuring smooth operation even under time constraints.

-💪 Autonomous Skills Path Optimization
+## 💪 Autonomous Skills Path Optimization

 To maximize performance in autonomous skills challenges, we use Pure Pursuit path-following algorithms.
 This ensures:

-Highly accurate path tracking, even with complex curves.
+- Highly accurate path tracking, even with complex curves.

-Optimal speed adjustments for the fastest possible completion times.
+- Optimal speed adjustments for the fastest possible completion times.

-Reliable and consistent execution across multiple runs.
+- Reliable and consistent execution across multiple runs.

 ## 📚 File Structure